 Key term | Ash Wednesday: Ash Wednesday is the first day of Lent.
 In some Christian tradition, it is customary to have ash, in the shape of a cross, smeared on one’s forehead, which symbolizes repentance and contrition.

 Anglican churches as well as some Lutheran, Methodist, and Reformed churches observe Ash Wednesday in a formal manner.
-Many other Protestant churches, even those that that observe Lent, don’t have a special service marking the beginning of Lent.
+Many other Protestant churches, even those that observe Lent, don’t have a special service marking the beginning of Lent.
 (Also see Do All Christian Denominations Baptize People?)